CoderAyush21/CW2_CST1510_M0107184/docs/README.md

  -Hashing Algorithm: bcrypt with automatic salting -Data Storage: Plain text file (`users.txt`) with comma-separated values -Password Security: One-way hashing, no plaintext storage
- -Validation: Username (3-20 alphanumeric characters), Password (6-50 characters)
+ -Validation: Username (More than 3 characters long and must be of valid type), Password (More than 8 characters long)